How to Dress on Mount Kilimanjaro

 1 – Fleece Pants, warm

-For the soft jacket, we recommend a thinner soft jacket versus a thick fleece.
+For the soft jacket, we recommend bringing both a thinner soft jacket and a thicker fleece.
 And for the insulated jacket, we recommend a robust down jacket versus a puffy “sweater” or ultralight puffer jacket.
-In other words, go thinner on the soft jacket and thicker on the insulated jacket.

 Note that a heavyweight down jacket can be used as an outer layer.
 It can be worn over a thin mid layer, such as a soft-shell jacket, or over an outer layer, such as a hard shell.